Company culture eats digital transformation for breakfast.

 - Ask about how they enjoy communicating as a team.

-- What’s their favorite productivity tool?
+- What’s their favourite productivity tool?
 Again, the right answer doesn’t have to be business software, just any tool they rely on.

 None of these questions are about the specific role because a lot of that can be taught, but a certain kind of pivoting personality is innate and should be sought after in the ever-evolving future of work.